sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 Now, go crazy.
 You have 10 minutes - start experimenting with your own `ngClass` expressions:

-- Add booleans as properties of your objects
+- Add more class names and booleans as properties of your `ngClass` object string
 - Try `ngClass` inside the `ngRepeat`
 - Make a checkbox with a class directly on it that toggles some style on/off
 - Make some changeable data in one part of the interface change the style of an element style in a separate part of the interface